 You also want to make sure the waders have enough space for you to add a jersey or any additional layers.

 Here’s a helpful video to see how the measurements are done:

 What is the best material for fly fishing waders?

 It really depends on when, where, and how often you plan on using your waders.

-Neoprene waders are generally the most popular type, due to their high durability and great insulation.
-You can also select different thicknesses, based on your common weather and water conditions.
+Neoprene waders are generally the most popular for winter fishing due to their great insulation.
+You can also select different thicknesses, based on how cold it is.

 Do you need waders to fly fish?

 No doubt about it – you can fly fish without waders.